Audi Field: Lacrosse

 In its inaugural season, the Premier Lacrosse League played three games at Audi Field the weekend of July 6–7, 2019.
 In its third season, the Premier Lacrosse League played its championship game at Audi Field on September 19, 2021.

-Football
+Rugby union

+In July 2024 the USA Eagles (Men's side) hosted Scotland in the first international rugby union match at Audi Field.
+The U.S. lost 7–42 in front of 17,418 fans.

+It was announced in March 2025 that Audi Field would host its second USA Eagles test match, for both the Men's and Women's sides in July 2025, with the men playing England and the Women playing Fiji.

+American football

 In 2020, the DC Defenders of the XFL began playing their home games at Audi Field.
 Their first game was on February 8, 2020, with the Defenders defeating the Seattle Dragons by a score of 31–19.
 After three home games, the XFL season was suspended and ultimately canceled due to the COVID-19 pandemic.
 The Defenders won all three games at Audi Field.

-Upon the XFL's return in 2023, the Defenders resumed playing their home games at Audi Field, winning their first game back at the venue, once again against Seattle, 22-18.
+Upon the XFL's return in 2023, the Defenders resumed playing their home games at Audi Field, winning their first game back at the venue, once again against Seattle, 22–18.